phoebe-project/phoebe2-ui/README.md

 **NOTE**: this can take a *long* time and generally only needs to be done when preparing to publish a release.

-To create installers for all supported distributions (currently includes .deb, .exe. .dmg, .rpm):
+To create installers for all supported distributions (currently includes .deb, .exe, .dmg, .rpm):

 ```bash
 npm run package:installer:all